BeskarDev/nexus-rpg/docs/07-magic/04-mystic-spells.md

 ---|---|---|---|---
  0 | 0 | Special | Self | -

 **Effect**<br /> Conjure raw spiritual strength into your weapon attack.<br/>Choose one weapon you are holding.
 Roll an attack with that weapon using Spirit + Mysticism.
-On a hit, also use your spell base damage instead of that of the weapon.
+On a hit, also use your spell power instead of the attribute you would use for the weapon (Strength/Agility).

 ### Spectral Slash